intelops/website/content/english/blog/beyond-digitization-redefining-mortgage-lending-with-app-modernization/index.md

 According to a [Google survey](https://cloud.google.com/blog/transform/top-cloud-computing-trends-facts-statistics-2023), 41.4% of global tech and business lenders are planning to increase their investments in cloud-based services and products due to the current economic climate.
 The study also revealed that 72% of cloud decision-makers view "digital transformation as something more than a simple lift-and-shift exercise where systems are moved from data centers to the cloud".

-Although cloud adoption has been a consideration for lenders for some time, there's a widespread misconception that simply switching to cloud services will automatically yield benefits such as cost optimization, scalability, and reliability.
+Although cloud adoption has been a consideration for lenders for some time, there’s a widespread misconception that simply switching to cloud services will automatically yield benefits such as cost optimization, scalability, and reliability.

-However, these advantages are not guaranteed by merely migrating existing systems to the cloud.
 Migrating to the cloud without updating legacy or monolithic applications may result in underwhelming savings and could potentially lead to increased costs.
 Leveraging mortgage digital transformation effectively requires a thorough evaluation of existing systems and their capacity for future expansion.

-The constraints of outdated technology and monolithic systems are leading many mortgage lenders to explore more adaptable architectures.
-In the mortgage industry, there's an urgent need to make processes more efficient.
+In the mortgage industry, there's an urgent need to make processes more efficient, and the constraints of outdated technology and monolithic systems are leading many mortgage lenders to explore more adaptable architectures.

-Achieving this calls for a revision of application logic, employing modern technologies and methods such as APIs, breaking monolith to microservices, and containerization, to name a few:
+This calls for a revision of application logic, employing modern technologies and methods such as APIs, breaking monolith to microservices, and containerization, to name a few: